 Dreyman reviews his Stasi files at the Stasi Records Agency, reading that Sieland was released just before the second search and could not have removed the typewriter.
 He is confused by other contradictions until, seeing a red fingerprint in the final report, he realises that the officer in charge of his surveillance – Stasi officer HGW XX/7 – had removed the typewriter from his apartment and concealed his activities, including his authorship of the suicide article.
 He tracks down Wiesler, who now works as a mailman, but ultimately decides not to approach him.

-Two years later, Wiesler passes a bookstore window display promoting Dreyman's new novel, Sonate vom Guten Menschen ("Sonata about a Good Man").
+Two years later, Wiesler passes a bookstore window display promoting Dreyman's new novel, Sonate vom Guten Menschen ("Sonata about Good People").
 He opens a copy of the book, discovering that it is dedicated "To HGW XX/7, in gratitude".
 As he buys a copy, Wiesler is asked if he would like it giftwrapped.
 He replies: "No, it's for me."

 Florian Henckel von Donnersmarck's parents were both from East Germany (originally they were from further east; the von Donnersmarcks belonged to Silesian nobility but the region was transferred to Poland from Germany after World War II).
 He has said that, on visits there as a child before the Berlin Wall fell, he could sense the fear they had as subjects of the state.[5]